VCUAAM/DCAM560/DCAM560-API/README.md

 |https://gitee.com|
 |https://github.com|

-### Quick Start
+### Quick Start for API

-- step1. install modules:
+- Step 1: Install modules

 ```
 	  pip install numpy
 	  pip install opencv-python
 ```
-- step2.
+- Step 2.
 Set 'config.txt' according to your needs

-- step3.
-Run the 'python install.py'
+- Step 3.
+Execute 'python install.py' to install system libraries and drivers

-- step4.
-Switch to Samples under the product directory, run the sample that you need.
+- Step 4.
+Switch to src under the product directory, and utilize with the help of the example programs

-         For example, go to the DCAM560/Samples/FrameViewer, then run 'python FrameViewer_DCAM560.py'